ibm-cloud-docs/cloud-logs/agent/agent-helm-kube-deploy.md

     where:

+    - `<install-name>` is the name of the Helm installation (ie. `logging-agent`)
+    - `<chart-version>` is the version of the helm chart.
+The Helm chart version should match the agent image version.
+For more information, see [Helm chart versions](/docs-draft/cloud-logs?topic=cloud-logs-agent-helm-template-clusters).
+    - `<PATH>` is the directory path where the `logs-values.yaml` file is located.
     - `<APIKey-value>` is the IAM apikey associated with the ServiceID [setup in Step 1](#agent-helm-kube-deploy-step1)
     - Add `--hide-secret` to hide the API key from showing in the output data after the command runs.